Ayews/M3Net/README.md

 ## Acknowledgement
 Our idea is inspired by [VST](https://github.com/nnizhang/VST) and [MiNet](https://github.com/lartpang/MINet).
 Thanks for their excellent works.
-We also thank [lartpang](https://github.com/lartpang/PySODMetrics) for providing the efficient evaluation tool.
+We also appreciate the data loading and enhancement code provided by [plemeri](https://github.com/plemeri), as well as the efficient evaluation tool provided by [lartpang](https://github.com/lartpang/PySODMetrics).

 ## Citation
 If you think our work is helpful, please cite